Green's Function Approach to the Bose-Hubbard Model: Phase Boundary

 where $\Sigma^{(2)}(\omega_m,\mb{k})=G_1^{(2B)}(\omega_m)/\left[G_1^{(0)}(\omega_m)\right]^2$ is the second-order self-energy with the value of the one-loop diagram $G_1^{(2B)}(\omega_m)$.
 The analytic formula for the phase boundary resulting from this formula is shown in Fig. \ref{phase}.
 This result coincides in the limit of $T\to 0$ with the effective potential formalism employed in Ref.~\cite{santos}.
-We emphasize that, unlike the first order (\ref{eq:phaseMF}), the one-loop corrected result depends on the system dimension in a non-trivial way.
-Furthermore, the corrections are larger in two than in three dimension which is consistent with the fact that the first-order results become exact in the limit $D\to\infty$.
+We want to emphasize that, unlike the first order (\ref{eq:phaseMF}), the one-loop corrected result depends on the system dimension in an non-trivial way and that the corrections are larger in two than in three dimension which is consistent with the fact that the first-order results becomes exact in the limit $D\to\infty$.
+Note that even higher-order corrections for the effective potential formalism have been obtained in Refs.~\cite{Holthaus5,Holthaus6}, which turned out to be indistinguishable from the Quantum Monte-Carlo data in Ref.~\cite{QMC3D}.

 For finite temperature, the phase boundary is shifted towards larger values of $J_c$ as thermal fluctuations suppress quantum correlations which are responsible for the formation of the superfluid.
 This effect, which occurs both in first and in second order, is most important between the Mott lobes as fluctuations are strongest when the average particle number is not near an integer value.
 The correction to the mean-field result arising from the one-loop diagram, visible in the difference between first and second order curve, plays an important role only near the tip of the Mott lobe.
 This feature stems from the fact that \textit{quantum} fluctuation are notably increased when the system approaches the quantum critical point at the tip of the lobe \cite{sachdev}.
 Thus, we can say the quantum phase diagram consists of a thermally dominated region where the influence of thermal fluctuations is large and a quantum dominated region where the quantum corrections from the one-loop diagram are most important. \\